 This diagram should show all components used and their interconnections down to the logic gate level.
 Large schematics can be broken down into a hierarchy (for example, in the main diagram, the control logic can be shown as a box with inputs and outputs and a separate detailed diagram of the control logic can be placed below the main diagram).
 You may omit gate level representations of complex chips which you used (counters, etc.) and instead replace them with a block and all connections.

-Component Layout Sheet

-Follow the guidelines in the general guide.
-Blank layout sheets as well as a sample completed layout sheet may be found in the general guide or course website.
-You may also use a computer tool for this portion.

 Description of all bugs encountered, and corrective measures taken

 Conclusion